EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 * Introduce min-margin parameter that can be voted on via governance to modify[^11]
 * Modify pledge-benefit curve for a0[^11]

-The 2025 roadmap includes two items that many believe with further help a change to K be more effective.
+The 2025 roadmap includes two items that many believe will further help a change in K to be more effective.
 Replacing min pool fee with a min margin and a0 adjustments, making pledge move effective.
-These two changes could further lead to better than the project results of doubling our Nakamoto coefficient.
+These two changes could further lead to better than the projected results of doubling the Nakamoto coefficient.

 [^11]: Product Committee: 2025 Proposed Cardano Roadmap [https://productcommittee.docs.intersectmbo.org/committee-outcomes/2025-cardanos-roadmap/2025-proposed-cardano-roadmap](https://productcommittee.docs.intersectmbo.org/committee-outcomes/2025-cardanos-roadmap/2025-proposed-cardano-roadmap)

 ### Reversion/Recovery Plan
-A reversion/recovery plan should not be necessary as the K parameters have been changed in the past and the effects are known.
+A reversion/recovery plan should not be necessary as the K parameters has been changed in the past and the effects are known.
 However, in case of a disaster recovery the K parameter can/would be set back to 500 if a reverting change was necessary due to either a Severity 1 or Severity 2 incident or issue.
-If a Severity 3 incident or issue the K parameter can/would be set back to 750 for further monitoring.
+If a Severity 3 incident or issue were to occur, the K parameter can/would be set back to 750 for further monitoring.
 If at K=750 and the Severity increased to the 1 or 2 level, the K parameter would be set back to 500.
 No other actions would need to be taken to restore the network.

 Under Appendix I, Section 1 there are 3 Severity Levels classified; Severity 1 is a critical incident or issue, Severity 2 is a major incident or issue, and Severity 3 is a minor incident or issue.